Automatic calibration of gamma-ray detectors deployed in uncontrolled environments

 \section{Conclusion}

-This work presented a novel software-based method for the continuous, automated energy calibration of NaI(Tl) detectors operating in dynamic environmental conditions.
+This work presents a novel software-based method for the continuous, automated energy calibration of NaI(Tl) detectors operating in dynamic environmental conditions.
 By combining a full-spectrum analysis using background radiation templates with a detailed physical model of the detector response, the need for active temperature stabilization is eliminated.
 The method was successfully validated through simulations, environmental chamber testing across a wide temperature range ($-25^\circ$C to $+50^\circ$C), and a multi-day field deployment.
-Results demonstrated the ability to maintain calibration stability even during significant temperature fluctuations and precipitation events, effectively decoupling instrumental drift from changes in the environmental radiation flux.
-Crucially, this approach reduces the operational burden of manual calibration and eliminates the need for complex temperature stabilization systems and characterization measurements.
+Results demonstrated the ability to maintain calibration stability over significant temperature fluctuations and precipitation events, effectively decoupling instrumental drift from changes in the environmental radiation flux.
+Crucially, this approach reduces the operational burden of manual calibration, and eliminates the need for complex temperature stabilization systems and characterization measurements.
 Ultimately, by replacing simple empirical gain adjustments with this comprehensive software-based model, the method improves accuracy while minimizing deployment complexity.
-Overcoming these traditional operational constraints is essential for city-scale networks like PANDA, enabling the practical, unattended operation of dozens or hundreds of distributed nodes across an urban landscape.
+Overcoming these usual operational constraints is essential to enable the practical, unattended operation of dozens or hundreds of distributed nodes across an urban landscape.